snudm-starlab/VMLMF/README.md

     sh ./script/demo.sh

 #### Training & Evaluation
-* Tou can test the models you want:
+* You can test the models you want:
     ```
     bash demo.sh
     ```